 A core message that the document conveys is that excavators are primarily designed for excavating and handling loose material rather than lifting suspended loads.
 Therefore, an excavator should not be the first or only choice for lifting, even if it is already on site, is quicker and maybe more cost-effective than using another, more appropriate, piece of lifting equipment that has specifically designed for lifting operations such as cranes, telehandlers etc. The use of excavators further introduces a number of additional risks when carrying out lifting operations which are not present with a conventional crane.

 Reducing Unintended Movement of Plant

-The Strategic Forum Plant Safety Group (SFPSG) has released a new publication on plant safety entitled ‘Reducing Unintended Movement of Plant - Managing Exposure to Consequential Risks.’
+The Strategic Forum Plant Safety Group (SFPSG) have produced a publication on plant safety entitled ‘Reducing Unintended Movement of Plant - Managing Exposure to Consequential Risks.’

 Unintended movement of plant machinery occurs when inadvertent operation of a control such as a switch, lever or pedal occurs, causing unintended machine movement which can potentially cause serious injuries and fatalities.
 The new publication, which has been developed in conjunction with the Health & Safety Executive (HSE), provides guidance on a range of control measures to help prevent this from happening.

 The working group for this project identified that in principle, inadvertent operation occurs through:

 - The operator unknowingly activating a control lever